Boy Meets World: Home video releases

 Walt Disney Studios Home Entertainment (as Buena Vista Home Entertainment) released the first three seasons of Boy Meets World on DVD in 2004 and 2005.

 On August 4, 2008, it was announced that Lionsgate Home Entertainment had acquired the rights to the series.
 They subsequently re-released the first three seasons on DVD on September 7, 2010, with the same special features from the original releases.
 Season 4 was released on December 7, 2010.
 Season 5 was released on May 3, 2011.
 Season 6 was released on July 5, 2011.
 Season 7 was released on October 4, 2011, completing the series' run on DVD.

 On November 5, 2013, Lionsgate released Boy Meets World: The Complete Collection on DVD in Region 1.
 The 22-disc set features all 158 episodes of the series as well as new and previously included bonus features from the original sets.

 Sequel series

 In November 2012, Disney Channel announced that it had greenlit a pilot for a sequel/spin-off series, Girl Meets World.
 This series picks up nearly fifteen years after Boy Meets World ended, and follows Cory and Topanga's daughter Riley (Rowan Blanchard) as she navigates the challenges of her adolescent years along with her best friend Maya (Sabrina Carpenter).

 Ben Savage and Danielle Fishel reprised their roles as Cory and Topanga, while several other cast members from Boy Meets World made recurring appearances, most prominently Rider Strong (Shawn Hunter), Matthew Lawrence (Jack Hunter), Will Friedle (Eric Matthews), Danny McNulty (Harley Keiner), Lee Norris (Stuart Minkus), and William Daniels (Mr. Feeny).
 Michael Jacobs returned as showrunner.
-Girl Meets World ran three seasons before ending in 2017.
+Girl Meets World ran for three seasons before ending in 2017.